OmicronShete/repos_one/README.md

 So Let's Get Started !
 First of All...
-Make sure your python is setup is proper and pip command is working properly in the Command Prompt.
+Make sure your python setup is proper and pip command is working properly in the Command Prompt.